giantswarm/gitops-template/docs/add_org.md

 ## Export environment variables

-**Note**, MC codename and organization name are needed in multiple places across this instruction, the least error prone way of providing them is by exporting as environment variables:
+**Note**, management cluster codename and organization name are needed in multiple places across this instruction, the least error prone way of providing them is by exporting as environment variables:

 ```sh
 export MC_NAME=CODENAME